Parallel Journeys

 Enhancing Expertise in Family Violence Practice For Professionals

-Parallel Journeys Consulting provides training and consultations to enhance professionals' skills and expertise in family violence intervention practice, specialising in engaging men who abuse women.
+Parallel Journeys Consulting provides training and consultations to enhance professionals' skills and expertise in domestic violence intervention practice, specialising in engaging men who abuse women.

 Course Design and Delivery